URBREATH/Weather-forecasts/README.md

-# Weather-forecast
+# Weather-forecasts
-Weather daily forecast for cities
+Weather daily forecasts for cities

 **Goal:** To provide high-resolution, short-term predictions for the next 10 days, allowing cities to manage daily operations and execute immediate responses to upcoming weather events.